An Optimization Framework for Federated Edge Learning: Algorithm Description and Convergence Analysis for GenQSGD

 For any given $\gamma_E,\gamma_C\in\left(0,\frac{1}{L}\right]$ with $\gamma_E=\gamma_C$, as $\rho_E\rightarrow1$, the exponential step size rule given by \eqref{eq:exp_rule} approaches the constant step size rule given by \eqref{eq:constant_rule}, and the result in Lemma~\ref{Lem:Convergence_exp} approaches that in Lemma~\ref{Lem:Convergence_cons} correspondingly.
 Lemma~\ref{Lem:Convergence_cons} and Lemma~\ref{Lem:Convergence_exp} indicate that for the constant and exponential step size rules, $\left\{\bar{\mathbf x}^{(k_0,k)}:k_0\in\mathcal K_0,k\in\mathcal K_{\max}\right\}$ generated by GenQSGD is guaranteed to converge to within some range of a stationary point of Problem~\ref{Prob1}, as $K_0\rightarrow\infty$.
 In contrast, Lemma~\ref{Lem:Convergence_dim} indicates that for the diminishing step size rule, $\left\{\bar{\mathbf x}^{(k_0,k)}:k_0\in\mathcal K_0,k\in\mathcal K_{\max}\right\}$ generated by GenQSGD is guaranteed to converge to a stationary point of Problem~\ref{Prob1}, as $K_0\rightarrow\infty$.
-Usually, the constant and exponential step size rules yield faster convergence than the diminishing step size rule when the step size parameters are properly chosen.
-Besides, it is noted that the exponential and diminishing step size rules lead to more robust convergence speeds against the choice of step size parameters.
+Besides, Lemmas~\ref{Lem:Convergence_cons}--\ref{Lem:Convergence_dim} indicate that GenQSGD under the constant, exponential, and diminishing step size rules yield the same convergence rate in order.\footnote{The constant and exponential step size rules usually yield faster convergence than the diminishing step size rule when the step size parameters are properly chosen.
+Besides, the exponential and diminishing step size rules generally lead to more robust convergence speeds against the choice of step size parameters.}